sgmurphy/wordpress-plugins/login-rebuilder/readme.txt

 7. Widget to display currently logged in users.

 == Changelog ==

+= 2.8.3 =
+* Bug fix: Changed to apply 'Unknown' to internally stored hostname when $_SERVER['HTTP_HOST'] does not exist.
+* Tweaked widget showing logged in users.

 = 2.8.2 =
 * Bug fix: Fixed escaping for "login file keywords" on the settings page.